mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.11
+Fixed a bug pointed out by Maxim Smirnov.
+The package count had grown to where I wasn't allocating enough space.
+This caused a exception to be thrown when clicking "Find All".
+Thanks Max :)

 ## Version 1.0.10
 This fixes a bug in the XML viewer.
 Thanks Bluetinum for finding this bug!